-DIY Fire Extinguishers
+- DIY Pretend Play Fire Extinguishers

-I use to make a weekly theme for my daycare kids and our Fireman Fun Friday we had lots of fun.
-The most of the day was spent just roleplaying but the kids really enjoyed the freedom to invent games and scenarios.
+I use to make a weekly theme for my daycare kids and our Fireman Fun Friday was so much fun.
+Most of the day was spent just roleplaying but the kids really enjoyed the freedom to invent new games and scenarios.
 Ryker loved to play with his DIY Fire Extinguishers to save his cousin Harper who happily screamed for the pretend burning house that had a little flame stuck to the outside of the house.
 To make those little flames follow the directions on How to make fire flames, it even has a printable template.

 - Red Duct Tape